mariaata/mariaata/README.md

 - 👋 Hi, I’m Maria!
-- 🌱 I’m interested in Product roles (including research, management) and data-related opportunities.
+- 🌱 I’m interested in Product roles (including research and management) and data-related opportunities.
 - 💞️ I’m interested in the development of ethical databases that serves users while leveraging data for positive and equitable societal impact.
 - 📫 Feel free to reach me!